rainerum-robotics-arduino/arduinorobot/avr/libraries/IntegerEasyTransfer/README.txt

 *   2.0.1
 *        VirtualWire version tested by garth@netram, bugs fixed.
 *   2.1
 *        Changes RX parsing buffer to dynamic allocation to conserve RAM.
-*   3.0.0
+*   1.0.0
-*        Imported EasyTransfer library as ArduinoRobotEasyTransfer.
+*        Imported EasyTransfer library as IntegerEasyTransfer.
-*        Backported ArduinoRobot modifications.
+*        Backported ArduinoRobot modifications and restarted version numbering.
+*        The library supports a maximum of 20 uint8_t or 10 int16_t values.
+*        Mixed uint8_t and int16_t are allowed but care should be taken that the
+*        values do not overflow the data buffer.
 *
 *
 *  Limits of the Library
 *       You can change the Serial port,
 *       but the Struct size must not pass 255 bytes
 *       VirtualWire Version Struct can'e be bigger then 26 bytes *
 *   The protcol is as follows:
 *       Header(0x06,0x85),SizeofPayload,Payload,Checksum
 *
 *
 * This program is free software: you can redistribute it and/or modify it under
 * the terms of the GNU General Public License as published by the Free Software
 * Foundation, either version 3 of the License, or(at your option) any later